DAILY LIFE IN 18TH CENTURY COLONIAL AMERICA

 Women wore stays (a bodice with strips of whalebone) and hooped petticoats under their dresses.
 However in the 18th century women did not wear panties.
 Fashionable women carried folding fans.

-Fashion was very important for the wealthy but poor people's clothes hardly changed at all.
+Fashion was very important for the wealthy but poor people's clothes changed very little.

 The history of clothes